-Monetary assets and liabilities are translated into each entity's functional currency at the official exchange rate of the Central Bank of the Republic of Armenia (the "CBA") at the respective end of the reporting period.
+Monetary assets and liabilities are translated into entity's functional currency at the official exchange rate of the Central Bank of the Republic of Armenia (the "CBA") at the respective end of the reporting period.
 Foreign exchange gains and losses resulting from the settlement of the transactions and from the translation of monetary assets and liabilities into each entity's functional currency at year-end official exchange rates of the CBA are recognised in 'other gains/(losses), net' line item.
 Translation at year-end rates does not apply to non-monetary items that are measured at historical cost.
 Non-monetary items measured at fair value in a foreign currency, including equity investments, are translated using the exchange rates at the date when the fair value was determined.
 Effects of exchange rate changes on non-monetary items measured at fair value in a foreign currency are recorded as part of the fair value gain or loss.

-At 31 December 2023 the principal rate of exchange used for translating foreign currency balances was US Dollars ("USD") 1 = AMD 404.79 (31 December 2022: USD 1 = AMD 393.57), European Union currency ("Euro") 1 = AMD 447.9 (31 December 2022: Euro 1 = AMD 420.06), Great Britain Pound Sterling ("GBP") 1 = AMD 515.38 (31 December 2022: GBP 1 = AMD 474.13), Russian Roubles ("RUB") 1 = AMD 4.5 (31 December 2022: RUB 1 = AMD 5.59).
+At 31 December 2024 the principal rate of exchange used for translating foreign currency balances was US Dollars ("USD") 1 = AMD 396.56 (31 December 2023: USD 1 = AMD 404.79), European Union currency ("Euro") 1 = AMD 413.89 (31 December 2023: Euro 1 = AMD 447.9), Russian Roubles ("RUB") 1 = AMD 3.71 (31 December 2023: RUB 1 = AMD 4.5).

 Property, plant and equipment.
 Property, plant and equipment are stated at cost, less accumulated depreciation and provision for impairment, where required.
 Costs of minor repairs and maintenance are expensed when incurred.
-Cost of replacing major parts or components of property, plant and equipment items are capitalised and the replaced part is retired.
+Costs of replacing major parts or components of property, plant and equipment items are capitalised and the replaced part is retired.